Kelly Mark Logo

 There was a lot of ambiguity around what the product should be, especially in the beginning.
 I learned to become more comfortable with the unknown and see it as an opportunity to explore and ask deeper questions.

-Crafting delightful designs through creativity & intent
+Crafting delightful designs through creativity pencil & intent stamp

-Design and coded by me:D
+Designed and coded by me

 Let's Connect!